 How Often Can Charges Be Dropped, Dismissed Or Reduced?

-It all goes back to whether to plead guilty or not, because once you plead not guilty, the prosecutor now has to give you something for you to take a plea.
+It all goes back to whether to plead guilty or not because once you plead not guilty, the prosecutor now has to give you something for you to take a plea.
 There are some poorly crafted statutes where, if you are convicted, you go to jail for two years and if you enter a plea, the least they can offer you is two years, so you’re getting the same sentence no matter what, so you’ll at least have a chance to get something better at trial.
-So, better crafted laws give the prosecutors and the courts wide discretion as to what they can do; even if it’s a plea to a third degree offense and you’re facing three to five years, the prosecutor may offer three years’ probation for a plea or go to trial and ask for five years in jail, and that‘s a pretty big difference; with one, you go home every night and with the other, you are in jail.
+So, better-crafted laws give the prosecutors and the courts wide discretion as to what they can do; even if it’s a plea to a third-degree offense and you’re facing three to five years, the prosecutor may offer three years’ probation for a plea or go to trial and ask for five years in jail, and that is a pretty big difference; with one, you go home every night and with the other, you are in jail.

 Something has been happening with the law for the last few years; prosecutors and legislators are trying to come up with a system that would basically eliminate the incentive to get a lawyer.
 The way to take away a man’s rights is similar to boiling a frog; you put them into a pot of cold water and you slowly turn up the heat to the point where he doesn’t know he’s being cooked until it is too late.